Figure of Eight (song)

 "Figure of Eight" is a song from Paul McCartney's 1989 album, Flowers in the Dirt.

+Single version

 After the completion of the album, McCartney recorded a new version for single release, using his newly formed touring band.
-The single version is unusual in running nearly two minutes longer than the album version, rather than following the typical radio edit pattern of shortening the track for single release.
-Despite this quirk, the single reached number 42 on the UK singles chart and number 92 on the Billboard Hot 100.
+The new version is unusual in running nearly two minutes longer than the album version, rather than following the typical radio edit pattern of shortening the track for single release.
+Some versions of the single included an edit of the new version.

+Despite this quirk, the single — which was released in seven formats including a 7", a 12", a cassingle, a CD and a 3" CD single — reached number 42 on the UK singles chart and number 92 on the Billboard Hot 100.

+On various editions the single was labeled "Figure Of Eight" / "Ou Est le Soleil?" making it as double A-side.

+Other versions

 "Figure of Eight" was the opening song throughout McCartney's 1989–1990 world concert tour.
 A version recorded in Rotterdam on 10 November 1989 appeared on the live album from the tour, Tripping the Live Fantastic.

 Music video

-The official music video for the song was directed by Andy Morahan and shows footage from the concert at Hallenstadion, Zurich on October 29, 1989.
+The official music video for the song was directed by Andy Morahan and shows footage from the concert at Hallenstadion in Zurich, Switzerland on October 29, 1989.